Alan-Bushell/razor-sharp/README.md

   - These articles were not written by myself.
   - I provided the title of the article and instructed the AI application to write a blog related post for a mens e-commerce store.
   - The final articles were off and requires some tweeking to make sense and then were formatted for this site.

+##### Remove.bg
+  - Used remove.bg to remove the background on the amiresponsive.png as i felt the original black background didn't work with the readme layout.
+  - The new image fits in nicely and is more aestetically pleasing for readers.

 [Back to Top of page](#contents)